 Xinyu Zhang.
 Measuring the safety of commonly prescribed drugs.
-Ongoing.
+Started 2013, ongoing.

 Virginia Hernandez Santiago.
 A multilevel analysis of the impact of changes in antimicrobial prescribing on antimicrobial resistance.
 Ongoing.

 Daniel Morales.
 Measuring the risk of β-blocker and NSAID prescribing in asthma.
-Ongoing.
+Completed 2015.

 Debbie Baldie.
 What scope is there to improve the use of patient experience feedback data for quality improvement in primary care?
-Ongoing.
+Completed 2016.

 Anne Duguid.
 Managed clinical and care networks (MCNs) and work: an ethnographic study for non-prioritised clinical conditions in NHS Scotland.
 Completed 2012.